 So how do we properly hold a boom pole and microphone?
 Holding the boom pole comfortably, over your head, and with minimal movement is ideal.
 When holding a boom pole/mic, you must keep them out of the shot; point the mic at the subject; keep handling noise and movement to a minimum, and keep yourself out of the way as much as possible.

 As you've probably gathered from the brief answer above, there's no one perfect way to hold a boom pole.
 There are, however, general guidelines to follow that will improve your boom operating skills (and get you hired again)!
 Let's dive into these guidelines in this article.

 To learn about my recommended boom microphones, check out the following My New Microphone articles:

 How To Properly Hold A Boom Pole And Microphone

-There’s no one perfect way to hold up a boom pole when recording.
+There's no one perfect way to hold up a boom pole when recording.
 Different situations call for different techniques.
 However, there are plenty of ways to hold a microphone boom pole effectively.